microsoft/playwright/docs/src/locators.md

 ## Strictness

 Locators are strict.
-This means that all operations on locators that imply some target DOM element will throw an exception if more than one element matches given selector.
+This means that all operations on locators that imply some target DOM element will throw an exception if more than one element matches a given selector.
 For example, the following call throws if there are several buttons in the DOM:

 ```js